-We formed the R/18 Collective in 2019 to promote professional productions of plays drawn from the Restoration and Eighteenth-Century repertoire and to support performance research related to those productions.
-Composed of scholars from the UK, the US, and Canada, the Collective seeks both to cultivate strong, reciprocal relationships between scholars and theatre artists and to increase awareness among theatre audiences of the great riches embedded in dramatic works from this era.
-We believe these plays provide urgently-needed insights into a modernity with which we are still living, including the historical development of our current ideas about race, gender, sexuality, nation, and capital.
+We formed the R/18 Collective in 2019 to promote professional productions of plays drawn from the Restoration and eighteenth-century repertoire and to support performance research related to those productions.
+Composed of scholars from the United Kingdom, the United States, and Canada, the Collective seeks both to cultivate strong, reciprocal relationships between scholars and theatre artists and to increase awareness among theatre audiences of the great riches embedded in dramatic works from this era.
+We believe these plays provide urgently-needed insights into the formation of the modern world, including the historical development of our current ideas about race, gender, sexuality, nation, and capital.

 Misty G. Anderson is the James R. Cox Professor and Head of English at the University of Tennessee, Knoxville, where she also holds courtesy appointments in the departments of Theatre and Religious Studies.
 Anderson is the author of Imagining Methodism in Eighteenth-Century Britain: Enthusiasm, Belief, and the Borders of the Self (Johns Hopkins, 2012) and Female Playwrights and Eighteenth-Century Comedy: Negotiating Marriage on the London Stage (Palgrave, 2002), numerous articles on performance and gender in the long eighteenth-century.
 She is also a co-editor of the Routledge Anthology of Restoration and Eighteenth-Century Drama and the Routledge Anthology of Restoration and Eighteenth-Century Performance (2017 and 2019) along with R/18 Collective members Kristina Straub and Danny O’Quinn.
 She has worked as a dramaturg for the Clarence Brown Theatre and produced a documentary about their 2017 production of The Busy Body.
 She is currently completing a third book project, God on Stage.